Updated November 15, 2023

 The battle of making a career-oriented decision into finance goes on two different paths.
 CFA offers a program of Investment Management, covers topics like equity investments, derivatives, corporate finance, fixed income, portfolio management.
 These are the subjects that contribute to your career’s goals into Research, Investment Banking, Portfolio Management, Investment Analysis.
 On the other end, CA offers a career in Accounting, Auditing, Taxation, Budgeting, and Management Accounting.
 CA is given the responsibility of managing the financial accounts of a firm.
 Let it be taxable accounts, budget analysis, as well as involve itself into an arm of auditing.
 CA can be practiced globally.

 Head To Head Comparison Between CFA vs CA (Infographics)

 Below is the top 5 difference between CFA vs CA

 CFA Charter holders and CFA Candidates are highly recruited by top global financial institutions like Morgan Stanley, UBS, JP Morgan, Deutsche Bank, Credit Suisse, Bank of America.
 CFA being a more investment professional focussed is a highly essential for MNCs and investment Banks operating in this sector.
 The CFA charter holders and candidates are exposed to a great deal of ethical behavior and work experience making a better bag as investment professionals

 A CFA® Charter shall contribute to your profile strongly, adding a great deal of real-world expertise, being professionally trained for an ethical mindset, a CFA® Charter is highly preferred shall put you in the driving seat of investment professional career and making you stand apart from the crowd.

 A CFA Candidate is eligible to appear for the CFA Exam only after his graduation or in the last year of his graduation.
 To earn CFA Charter, the candidate must submit an experience of 4 years of work experience to the CFA University.
 To keep using the CFA® Designation, an annual membership fee is required with an attestation of the code of ethics and professional conduct.

 Comparison Table Between CFA vs CA

-Let us examine some of the difference between CFA vs CA:
+Let us examine some of the differences between CFA vs CA: